From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 The first American to receive the award in 1906 was the 25th President of the United States.
 There were two reasons for the nomination: Roosevelt resolved the dispute with Mexico, deciding to use the services of mediators, and at one time he himself was a mediator in the negotiations.
 In particular, it was he who suggested a place for the meeting of the delegations of Russia and Japan during the Russo-Japanese War of 1904-05.
 (As a result, the Peace of Portsmouth was concluded on the territory of the United States, which we talked about in detail earlier).

-Roosevelt's candidacy was the first in the history of the award, which caused a fierce debate.
-A number of Norwegian politicians believed that the prize should not be given, as they believed, to an "imperialist" under whom the Philippines became a dependent territory of the United States.
-There was also an opinion that Roosevelt's victory was an attempt by the Norwegian authorities to appease the United States after the recent collapse of the Swedish-Norwegian union.
+Roosevelt's candidacy was the first in the history of the award to spark heated debate.
+A number of Norwegian politicians believed that the prize should not be given to what they considered to be an "imperialist" under which the Philippines became a dependent territory of the United States.
+There was also an opinion that Roosevelt’s victory was an attempt by the Norwegian authorities to appease the United States after the recent collapse of the Swedish-Norwegian union.

 Elihu Ruth, 1912

-Elihu Ruth is a professor of mathematics, a lawyer, a freemason, secretary of state under President Roosevelt, a senator from New York and, most importantly for the Nobel Committee, a mediator in international conflicts.
+Elihu Root was a mathematics professor, lawyer, Freemason, Secretary of State under President Roosevelt, Senator from New York, and, most importantly for the Nobel Committee, a mediator in international conflicts.

 Ruth participated in the Paris Peace Conference that ended the First World War.
 It was he who represented the United States at the Washington Maritime Conference, during which the parties tried to agree on a post-war balance of forces in Asia and the Pacific.

-On his peacekeeping account - mediation between more than twenty countries.
-It was he who convinced a number of Latin American states to join the Second Hague Peace Conference (where international conventions on the laws and customs of war were adopted), and also helped the United States and Great Britain to resolve the dispute over coastal fishing zones in the Atlantic.
+His peacekeeping record includes mediation between more than twenty countries.
+It was he who convinced a number of Latin American states to join the Second Hague Peace Conference (where international conventions on the laws and customs of war were adopted), and also helped the United States and Great Britain resolve a dispute over coastal fishing zones in the Atlantic.

 Woodrow Wilson, 1919

-After the bloody First World War, an organization appeared on the international arena that became the prototype of the UN - the League of Nations.
-Designed to prevent a new large-scale conflict, this organization might not have appeared in its original form, if not for the 28th President of the United States Woodrow Wilson.
+After the bloody First World War, an organization appeared on the international scene that became the prototype of the UN - the League of Nations.
+Called to prevent a new large-scale conflict, this organization might not have appeared in its original form if not for the 28th US President Woodrow Wilson.

 The idea of the League of Nations figured in Wilson's famous Fourteen Points.
 This was the name of the draft peace treaty that was supposed to end the First World War.

-And although the League of Nations ultimately failed to prevent a new world war, the American president won the 1919 Peace Prize.
-Ironically, the United States itself never joined the League of Nations - the US Senate refused to ratify the relevant treaty: senators feared to give up sovereignty.
+And although the League of Nations ultimately failed to prevent a new world war, the American president became the winner of the 1919 Peace Prize.
+Ironically, the United States itself never joined the League of Nations; the US Senate refused to ratify the corresponding treaty: the senators were afraid to sacrifice sovereignty.

 Charles Dawes, 1925